nblstrue/PingPong-with-Raylib/README.md

 # To be able to play this game, you need:
 - RayLib 5.0 (in the C:/ disk) ; ( https://www.raylib.com )
 - Visual Studio Code (to change the code or see what it looks like) with the C/C++ extension
-- MinGW as the compiler (v6.3.0 of later, and in the C:/ disk)
+- MinGW as the compiler (v6.3.0 or later, and in the C:/ disk)

 The configuration to make Raylib 5.0 work with VS Code is already done in the folder, so you don't need to do it youself.